EricLambrecht/react-timing-hooks/docs/intervals-api/useCountdown.md

 Use this hook if you want to create a countdown, i.e. a reactive number that is decremented every second.

+**Note**: By default, the countdown is _stopped_ on mount and has to be started manually.
+If you want the countdown to start immediately on mount, use `options.startOnMount`.

 This hook is basically the opposite of [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) which counts _up_ every second.
 For a more versatile hook, you can also use [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).